aufarakha/Jblocker/README.md

 ## Disclaimer

-NetGuard is designed to help users monitor and control their network traffic.
+Jblocker is designed to help users monitor and control their network traffic.
 Users are responsible for:
 - Complying with local laws and regulations
 - Respecting privacy and terms of service
 - Using the tool responsibly and ethically

 The developers are not responsible for any misuse of this software.